-I am an Astronomy PhD student at the University of Massachusetts, Amherst.
-I am advised by Kate Whitaker and Mauro Giavalisco.
+I am an Astronomy PhD student at the University of Massachusetts, Amherst advised by Kate Whitaker.
 I graduated with a BS in Physics from the University of Connecticut in 2019.
-In my research, I focus on the formation and evolution of galaxies via large photometric and spectroscopic surveys.
+In my research, I focus on the formation and evolution of galaxies via large photometric and spectroscopic surveys and galaxy morphology.

 Outside of research, I am an active member in science outreach with UMass Astronomy, where we hope to make science accessible to the larger community and encourage interest in astronomy.